terencecraig/grll_claude-code-action/README.md

 | `trigger_phrase`       | The trigger phrase to look for in comments, issue/PR bodies, and issue titles                                        | No       | `@claude` |
 | `claude_env`           | Custom environment variables to pass to Claude Code execution (YAML format)                                          | No       | ""        |

-\*Required when using direct Anthropic API (default and when not using Bedrock or Vertex)

 > **Note**: This action is currently in beta.
 Features and APIs may change as we continue to improve the integration.

 ### Using Custom MCP Configuration